 Contrast your tie and shirt combination to bring your outfit to life and feel free to show a bit of personality with the pattern and colour in your accessories.
 Or, show your easy-going side by ditching the tie and going for an open neck, as long as it won’t look out of place on the day.

-Basically a 3-piece with a bit more personality, this option brings together contrasting patterns in your waistcoat and suit.
-Think a checked waistcoat under a plain suit, or a tweed waistcoat with a navy suit.
+Basically a three-piece with a bit more personality, this option brings together contrasting patterns in your waistcoat and suit.
+Think a plain waistcoat under a checked suit, or a tweed waistcoat with a contrasting plain-weave suit.

-It’s a bit more adventurous, but it’s the look to go for it you want to be smart and still stand out at meetings and upscale dos.
+It’s a bit more adventurous, but you’ll look smart and still stand out at meetings and upscale dos.
 Wear a contrasting colour in your tie to add to the layered effect, or keep it simple with a coordinating one.

-Rather than going traditional and wearing a jacket and trouser 2-piece, you could replace your jacket with a waistcoat to keep cool on warm days without losing any sense of style.
+Rather than going traditional and wearing a jacket-and-trouser two-piece, replace your jacket with a waistcoat to keep cool on warm days without losing any sense of style.
 Some waistcoats come with a pocket on the chest so you can add a square and dress it up if you want to.

 Dressing a waistcoat down works well too, and will see you from brunch to the bar.
 Wear it over a casual shirt with a pair of jeans or chinos to polish up your weekend apparel.
 This look works best with a textured waistcoat, like herringbone or tweed.